SaadEGI/Kccs/Meeting Notes/Fifth Meeting.md

 - Sufyan will change saads code to fit news-fetch.
 - Saad will extract the list of local newspaper websites.
 - Sufyan, Mortada or Saad will create a twitter account for the API.
-- Saad will contact Terry for a meeting next week to dicuss the milestone presentation, give update of the progress of project and ask for solutions of our problems.
+- Saad will contact Terry for a meeting next week:
+    - to dicuss the milestone presentation
+    - give update of the progress of project
+    - ask for solutions of our problems(storage / using of university network and materials / twitter api application as a university researcher)
+    - ask if we should push the crawlers to this repo  ag-gipp /kccs_detectingoutbreaks .

 ---